 There might be instances where your location is important for apps and services to work correctly.
 But you don’t want Microsoft to know where you are all the time.

-On the dashboard scroll, to Location activity.
-When you click on it, it displays all the places where Microsoft tracked you.
+Click the Location activity tab on the dashboard.
+This displays all the places where Microsoft tracked you.
 Click Clear location history, then Clear to remove the data.

 If Microsoft’s Bing is your preferred search engine, you can delete your data through the privacy dashboard.
 Microsoft explains that it collects information on the sites you visit to personalize your experience.
 To stop it from tracking your activity, click on Browsing history and delete the data.

-You can also manage the data that Microsoft collects through the Windows operating system.
-To do this, right-click on the Start button, click on Settings, and click on Privacy.
+You can also manage the data that Microsoft collects through the Windows operating system: